Black Friday's here! Create an app and enjoy 50% off now!

 Once you're ready to roll out your app:

-1. On the left menu, select Release > Production :: Tab release
+1. On the left menu, select Test and Release > Production :: Tab release

 2. Click "Edit" under the app's release draft you've created.